GabCoolDude/School.md/Lycée/Anglais/Chapter 3/Class 1.md

 # Activity : Making a difference through songs - Reading comprehension

 1. Read the text and give your own definition of "protest music".
-(Use WordReference if needed) :
-Protest music is music that aims to (the aim = the gool) send social messages, make a change and denounce an issue (a problem).
+Protest music is music that aims to (the aim = the goal) send social messages, make a change and denounce an issue (a problem).

 2. In the text find 3 issues that art and music denounce :
 - Police brutality